-Paul Bulcke in his capacity as active, non-executive Chairman, received Nestlé S.A. shares, which are blocked for three years.
-In addition to his responsibilities for the governance and strategy of the Group, this reflects specific responsibilities for the direction and control of the Group including the support of Nestlé Health Science through its Strategic Advisory Council, the direct leadership of Nestlé's interests in L'Oréal and the chairmanship of the Nestlé Science & Technology Advisory Council.
-Paul Bulcke maintains close relationships with shareholders including through worldwide Chairman's Roundtables.
-He also engages with other stakeholders including through his chairmanship of the 2030 Water Resources Group (WRG), the European Roundtable of Industrialists (ERT) and the WEF Community of Chairpersons.
+Paul Bulcke, in his capacity as active, non-executive Chairman, received Nestlé S.A. shares, which are blocked for three years.
+In addition to his responsibilities for the governance and strategy of the Group, this reflects specific responsibilities for the direction and control of the Group, including the support of Nestlé Health Science through its Strategic Advisory Council, the direct leadership of Nestlé's interests in L'Oréal and the chairmanship of the Nestlé Science & Technology Advisory Council.
+Paul Bulcke maintains close relationships with shareholders, including through worldwide Chairman's Roundtables.
+He also engages with other stakeholders, including through his chairmanship of the 2030 Water Resources Group (WRG) and the WEF Community of Chairpersons.
 The remuneration includes all compensation received in relation to these activities.

-2021 2020
+dife 2022 2021

-Value in CHF Number Value in CHF
+n Value in CHF Number Value in CHF

-Cash compensation 600 000
+Cash compensation

-Blocked shares (market value) (a) 3 500 000 27 236 2 900 000
+Blocked shares (market value) (a) 3 500 000 28 208 3 500 000

 Total Cash & Shares 3 500 000 3 500 000

-Company contribution to compulsory Swiss social security (b) 28 680 28 440
+Company contribution to compulsory Swiss social security (b) 28 680 28 680

-Total compensation 3 528 680 3 528 440
+Total compensation 3 528 680 3 528 680

 (a) The Chairman is paid in arrears.
-The Nestlé S.A. shares equivalent to 100% of the annual remuneration will be delivered at the end of the Board year in April 2022.
-They will be valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date 2022.
-The actual number of shares delivered will be published in the Compensation Report 2022.
+The Nestlé S.A. shares equivalent to 100% of the annual remuneration will be delivered at the end of the Board year in April 2023.
+They will be valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date 2023.
+The actual number of shares delivered will be published in the Compensation Report 2023.